HeemHeem/Capstone/Rhasspy/README.md

 curl -sSL https://get.docker.com | sh\
 Followed by\
 sudo usermod -a -G docker $USER\
 To add current user to the docker group.
-Restart your system to enact these changes./ Finally, call ./docker_rebuild.sh to build Rhasspy docker container, which runs immediately in the background.
+Restart your system to enact these changes.
+Finally, call ./docker_rebuild.sh to build Rhasspy docker container, which runs immediately in the background.
 The GUI for customizing Rhasspy is loacated at localhost:12101 on any web browser while the container is running.